jeannav/Work-Day-Sceduler/README.md

 # Work-Day-Sceduler

 ## Description
-This is a modified starter code that creates an application that enables users to generate random passwords based on criteria that they’ve selected.
+This is a modified starter code that creates a simple calendar application that allows a user to save events for each hour of the day.

 ## Links